The Ultimate On-Page SEO Checklist 2020

-When it comes to increasing your website’s ROI, on-page SEO remains a critical element.
-Not only will it help you maximise your resources, but on-page SEO drives more traffic to your website.
+On-page SEO remains a critical element when it comes to increasing your website’s ROI.
+Not only will it help you maximise your resources, but on-page SEO will drive more traffic to your website.

 Statistics show that 70 to 80% of searches visit organic results, making them 5.66 times more significant than paid search ads.
 Besides, search engines transcended from mere Q&A platforms to significant channels to jumpstart your customer journey.

 With that, we have brought together the ultimate on-page SEO checklist to optimise your website this 2020.

 1. Write Concise Page Titles and H1 Tags